 TGbf Editor: Please revise the sentence starting at Line 61 on Page 142 of D1.2 as follows.

-The SR2SI Sounding Trigger frame shall allocate spatial resources for one or more SR2SI NDP transmissions covering the full bandwidth.
+The SR2SI Sounding Trigger frame shall allocate spatial resources for one or more SR2SI NDP transmissions covering the maximum bandwidth as agreed for this sensing measurement session.

 CID 1453